-The initial assessment of geological potential prior to drilling a test well depends on available seismic and geological surveys, quality of models, performance data for and distance to reference wells etc. The uncertainties for a given geothermal project are continuously evaluated throughout the project from the initial screening and idea phase to the commissioning in case the project is carried out.
+The initial assessment of the geothermal potential before the drilling and testing of an exploration well depends on available seismic and geological surveys, quality of models, performance data for and distance to reference wells, etc. The uncertainties for a given geothermal project are continuously evaluated throughout the project from the initial screening and idea phase to the commissioning in case the project is carried out.
 The risk linked to geothermal projects is thus highest in the early project phases and can be significantly decreased by carrying out test wells.
 However, the risk of an initiated project not leading to an operational plant remains high, until the first drillings are evaluated positively.

-As rule of thumb, the project uncertainties can be mitigated by having a continuous risk management process with participation of relevant stakeholders.
+As a rule of thumb, the project uncertainties can be mitigated by having a continuous risk management process with the participation of relevant stakeholders.
 The risks should be reviewed at each step/decision (in the illustration below).
 The risk/uncertainty process should look at technical, commercial, and regulatory/permitting items, and generally also address the project organization and the responsibilities of each party.
 The risk will drop significantly after step 5 when the exploration well has been drilled and tested.
 Upon non-optimal technical parameters, the project group must be able to drop/stop the project as non-economically feasible.

-Figure 7: Illustration of the correlation between accumulated investment costs and risk reduction in the fundamental steps of geothermal projects.
-The black line illustrates the risk level in a green field project, where no or very little knowledge about the geological and seismic preconditions do exist.
-The blue dotted line illustrates the risk level in a project, where basic knowledge about the seismic and geological preconditions do exist, resulting in lower risk levels in early project stages.
+Figure 0-7: Illustration of the correlation between accumulated investment costs and risk reduction in the fundamental steps of geothermal projects.
+The black line illustrates the risk level in a green field project, where no or very little knowledge about the geological and seismic preconditions does exist.
+The blue dotted line illustrates the risk level in a project, where basic knowledge about the seismic and geological preconditions does exist, resulting in lower risk levels in early project stages.
 The figure is a translated version of Figure 30 in [10].

-Besides the uncertainty regarding geothermal potential of a specific reservoir at a specific location, especially the drilling process is also uncertain in terms of duration, which implies a relatively high risk level on CAPEX budgets.
-Thus, in drilling projects' construction budgets a relatively high contingency is usually included.
+Besides the uncertainty regarding the geothermal potential of a specific reservoir at a specific location, especially the drilling process is also uncertain in terms of duration, which implies a relatively high-risk level on CAPEX budgets.
+Thus, a relatively high contingency is usually included in the budget for drilling projects.